Find better matches with our advanced

 For TV, I love Star Trek and it's descendants.
 I started by accidentally flipping to Voyager one night in 1996 on my little UHF tv in my bedroom, was immediately hooked, and very rapidly got into all of the other series.
-I'm also big on old Dr. Who (I'll take any of the classic era Doctors, particularly Tom Baker, over any of the 2005- ones any day, though I do like nuWho too,) the new Battlestar Galactica, Babylon 5 and the mytharc episodes of The X Files.
-Outside of that, I really dig Frasier, Seinfield, Curb Your Enthusiasm, the current BBC Sherlock series, Breaking Bad, and, whenever I can catch it, Jeapordy.
+I'm also big on old Dr. Who (I'll take any of the classic era Doctors, particularly Tom Baker, over any of the 2005- ones any day, though I do like nuWho too.)
+Some old favorites are M*A*S*H, Frasier, Seinfield, Futurama, and, whenever I can catch it, Jeapordy.
 Also, Monty Python's Flying Circus is just monumentally, inexpressibly brilliant.
 I recently watched through The Prisoner (1967,) which was really fantastic.
 I spent countless hours in high school watching Iron Chef (the real one, not the american version,) and Good Eats.
-I just discovered Parks and Recreation and I'm loving it.
-It's hilarious, but it's also such a warm, sweet show, and I find myself really invested in the characters.
+For newer stuff, I love Parks and Rec.
+Breaking Bad was incredible.
+I just started watching Mad Men.

-The long version: Frank Zappa (all important, cannot be overstated how much I learned from Zappa on the subject of what it truly means to be a serious composer totally dedicated to one's craft,) The Beach Boys, The Beatles, J.S.
+The long version: Frank Zappa (all important, cannot be overstated how much I learned from Zappa on the subject of what it truly means to be a serious composer totally dedicated to one's craft,) The Beach Boys (I'm a major, major Brian Wilson acolyte,) The Beatles, J.S.
 Bach, L.v.
 Beethoven, Igor Stravinsky, Arnold Schoenberg, Todd Rundgren, Stevie Wonder (particularly from 71 to 76,) Miles Davis, Keith Jarrett (greatest pianist who will ever live,) Wayne Shorter, Bill Evans, Charlie Parker, Herbie Hancock, Chick Corea, Joe Zawinul, Weather Report, Steely Dan, Antonio Carlos Jobim, Joni Mitchell, Pat Metheny, Marvin Gaye, Motown in general, Paul Mccartney's solo records (but not really any of the other guys solo records besides All Things Must Pass,) Terry Riley, John McLaughlin and Shakti.
 Almost always on vinyl.
 There are many more, but these are the most important ones to me.

 My radio literally never leaves NPR.
 I'm kind of reeling from the loss of My Word from my Friday night drive home.
 Sunday nights are the best, what with the TED radio hour, This American Life, Radiolab, and Pipe Dreams.